NathanDimmer/HydroLife/README.md

->:warning This is a Hackathon entry for Massey Hacks 5, and was created in under 24 hours.
+>:warning: This is a Hackathon entry for Massey Hacks 5, and was created in under 24 hours.
 The code in this repo is likely to be hacky and potentially unstable/insecure, so please be careful if forking this repo.
 You can view the project's Devpost page [here](https://devpost.com/software/hydrolife).

->:trophy HydroLife won Best IoT Hack Using a Qualcomm Device at Massey Hacks 5!
+>:trophy: HydroLife won Best IoT Hack Using a Qualcomm Device at Massey Hacks 5!

 Inspiration
 ----